Name: Bow Wow

 Donna is being particularly careful now to keep Bow Wow calm and to remove him from potentially stressful situations, such as when strangers visit the home.
 Hopefully these steps will keep further seizures at bay!
 She’s also going to see about keeping a liquid electrolyte solution on hand to aid in Bow Wow’s recovery from the dehydration that often results from a seizure, since the seizures take a lot out of a dog and Bow Wow won’t drink enough on his own to become rehydrated.

-Thanks to the members of our Compassionate Circle, Bow Wow can get the extra things he needs to keep him safe and healthy, like the Thundershirt.
+Thanks to the members of our Sponsorship Program, Bow Wow can get the extra things he needs to keep him safe and healthy, like the Thundershirt.
 We’ll see if the Thundershirt and other little tricks will keep Bow Wow from having another nasty seizure and find out what other things he’s been up to.
 Be sure to check back in!
-And we hope you will consider joining our Compassionate Circle too!
+And we hope you will consider joining our Sponsorship Program too!